 method, or execution of the connectionTestQuery

 .
 Typically, the duration out-of-the-pool should be measured in single digit milliseconds or even sub-millisecond, and therefore should have little or no noticeable performance impact.
 The minimum allowed value is 30000ms (30 seconds), but a value in the range of minutes is most desirable.
-Default: 0 (disabled)
+Default: 120000 (2 minutes)

 ⏳maxLifetime